allyhume/SBMLDataTools/README.md

 ![Fitted plot](https://raw.github.com/allyhume/SBMLDataTools/master/images/fittedPlot.png)

-We are happy with this is now it is time to create an SBML file containing this data.
+We are happy with this so now it is time to create an SBML file containing this data.
 To create a new SBML file containing the temprature data we must specify the name of the file to create using the `-sbmlOut` option: